hmchen47/DataScience/Notes/a09-FeatureSelect.md

     + tend to ignore the effect of the selected feature subset on the performance of the algorithm
     + evaluate features individually $\to$ some variables useless for prediction in isolation, but quite useful when combined w/ other variables
   + Definition
-    + evaluating a subset of features using aML algorithm algorithm that employs a search strategy to look through the sopace of possible feature subsets
+    + evaluating a subset of features using a ML algorithm that employs a search strategy to look through the space of possible feature subsets
     + evaluating each subset based on the quality of the performance of a given algorithm
   + greedy algorithms
     + aiming to find the best possible combination of features that result in the best performance model